Free SCP servers for Windows Linux and Mac

 Why do we recommend it?

 OpenSSH SCP server for Linux is the Linux version of the already-mentioned OpenSSH for Windows.
-This tool is a daemon that enables files to be received over secure connections but does little else.
+This tool is a daemon, running as a background process, that enables files to be received over secure connections but does little else.

 The package name in most cases is openssh-server.